humbertodutra/database_challenge/README.md

 This repository contains a triggered table called "AverageLifeExpectancy" that calculates and maintains the average life expectancy for each continent based on the data from the "country" table.
 Table Structure

+"INSERT INTO `AverageLifeExpectancy` VALUES (72.99,'North America'),(67.44,'Asia'),(52.57,'Africa'),(75.15,'Europe'),(70.95,'South America'),(69.72,'Oceania'),(NULL,'Antarctica');"

+The initial values ​​above were were calculated by averaging the lifeExpetancy column of each region:

+    INSERT INTO world.AverageLifeExpectancy (LifeProm, Region)
+    SELECT AVG(lifeExpectancy) AS LifeProm, continent AS Region FROM world.country
+    GROUP BY continent;

 The "AverageLifeExpectancy" table has the following structure:

     LifeProm: DECIMAL(10,2) - Represents the average life expectancy.